fellesverkstedet/fabricatable-machines/hertz-axis-monitor/README.md

 ### Potential challenges

 * Might be sensitive to stepper orientation (solve with two piezos at 90deg?)
-* Calibration may require the same levl of skill and patience as needed to tune an axis (so it should ideally work out of the box)
+* Calibration may require the same level of skill and patience as needed to tune an axis (so it should ideally work out of the box)
 * Beep may be annoying